khushpreet1357/scm-project-file/README.md

-this is the practice test for scm.
+this is the practice test for scm..